alikarcic/main-site/index.md

 ## Working Papers

 - **Credible Prejudice?
-When and Why Mainstream Party Adoption of Far-Right Rhetoric Weakens Anti-Prejudice Norms (Political Behavior, Forthcoming)** Presented at DPSA 2024, EPSA 2025 and APSA 2025.
-[OSF](https://osf.io/7wxb4?mode=&revisionId=&view_only=).
+When and Why Mainstream Party Adoption of Far-Right Rhetoric Weakens Anti-Prejudice Norms (Political Behavior 2026 [Link](https://link.springer.com/article/10.1007/s11109-026-10201-3).)** Presented at DPSA 2024, EPSA 2025 and APSA 2025.

 - **When Do Mainstream Parties Talk Like the Far Right?
-Evidence from Parliamentary Speeches in Western Europe** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.
+Evidence from Parliamentary Speeches in Western Europe (Party Politics, R&R)** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.

 - **Rhetoric First, Policy Later: Mainstream Party Strategy Before and After the Migrant Crisis** Presented at APSA 2025.